Organic Beekeeping – More than Just a Certification

 The main points on the European Union Regulation for Organic Beekeeping are:

-- Apiaries must be placed in areas (approximately 12.5 sq. mi. or 28 km2) surrounded by native vegetation or organic operations, free of GMOs, pesticides, pollution, cities and busy roads.
+- Apiaries must be placed in areas (approximately 12.5 sq. mi. or 28 km2) surrounded by native vegetation or organic operations, free of GMOs and pesticides.

 - The Beekeepers leave enough honey and pollen for the bees to feed on until next season.
 Artificial feeding must be avoided at all costs.
-In case of life threatening situations, beekeepers are allowed to feed their bees with organic products.
+In the case of life-threatening situations, beekeepers are allowed to feed their bees with organic products.
 Bee Seasonal encourages beekeepers to save organic honey and pollen from past harvests and feed that to the bees if necessary.

-- Hives can only be relocated with permission of the certification agent.
+- Hives can only be relocated with the permission of the certification agent.

 - No use of chemical glues and plastics for hive construction.
-Hives must be built using recyclable natural occurring material such as wood.
+Hives must be built using recyclable natural occurring materials such as wood.

 - No chemical residues can be used in and around the hives (synthetic pesticides or other materials such as cleaning products or repellents, antibiotics or synthetic medicine, etc.)